Ted Eu

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

 Schema covers 100% of parameters.
-Description adds value by explaining the special behavior when key is omitted (list all keys).
+Description adds value by explaining that omitting key lists all keys, and gives examples of key contents, enhancing understanding beyond schema.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.